raduvarga/raduvarga.com/_fundraisers/ua-midi-control.md

 Based on the interest, I will include smaller features in upcoming updates.

 For more complex requests, I've created separate fundraisers, which usually act as a pre-order for that feature.
 When any of the feature fundraiser goals have been fully reached, they will be prioritized, implemented and released as soon as possible.
-The estimated time is described separately for each.
+Click on each fundraiser for more details.